aces/Loris/modules/instruments/test/TestPlan.md

 # Instrument Test Plan

 1. Verify that in order to access the module the user meets one of the following criteria:
-   - User has permission `data_entry` and can access the instrument through the candidate_list module (Access Profile)
+   - User has permission `data_entry` (_"Access Profile: View/Create Candidates and Timepoints - Own Sites"_) and can access the instrument through the candidate_list module (Access Profile)
      - go to the candidate_list
      - click on a PSCID to get to the timepoint_list module